 However, just as an overstory is a canopy made by connecting trees, “The Overstory” sees the characters introduced as separate entities come together to fight deforestation as a collective.
 They look to protect the legendary redwoods of Northern California from profit-minded loggers by tree-sitting for days on end.

 Written by anyone else, this could be perceived as a corny superhero roundup, or the tacky heist team assembly.
-But instead, Powers’ careful characterization treats each character as their own flower, delicate yet important with their own role to play.
+But instead, Powers’ careful characterization and character development treats each character as their own flower, delicate yet important with their own role to play.
 The book also takes a turning point in each character’s development where their previous experiences culminate in their becoming activists in their own way.

 Examined under a larger lens, the characters’ assembly could be Powers’ response to any anticipated critiques of his argument.
 It’s as if he acknowledges the shortcomings of his initial standpoint and clarifies that to solve the contemporary environmental dilemma it will have to be a collective effort.
 It will bring together people of all types and backgrounds for the future.